17 Habits of People Who Are Great at Saving Money

 Good savers make saving easy and automatic

 Remember how automatic bill pay allowed you to forget the pain of paying your bills?
 Well it works the other way too.
-Automating your savings account, either through an automatic transfer on a certain day each month or through using one of the new savings apps like Digit, can take the sting out of saving, Stanzak says.
+Automating your savings account, either through an automatic transfer on a certain day each month or through using one of the savings apps like Digit, can take the sting out of saving, Stanzak says.

 Good savers start small

-It can be easy to read lists like this and feel completely overwhelmed and throw in the towel.
+It can be easy to read lists of money-saving tips like this and feel completely overwhelmed and throw in the towel.
 But saving doesn’t have to be a huge change, Woroch says.
 “If you’re new to saving, start small.
 It’s easier to adapt to a small change than a complete life overhaul,” she explains.
 “So begin by automating a small amount each week and when you become accustomed to saving that amount and living off what you have left, increase it by a little.
 You’ll continue creating a better savings habit each time.”
 Read on for the things you should never, ever pay full price for.